Vyral/base-template/_posts/2020-11-26-join-a-team-that-provides-accountability--support.md

 {% include pullquote.html %}

-We’re also continuing to expand in Harper, Baltimore, Cecil, and Anne Arundel counties, as well as a few more locales.
+We’re also continuing to expand in Harford, Baltimore, Cecil, and Anne Arundel counties, as well as a few more locales.
 At the end of this year, we will have sold just over 500 homes and done around $145 million in production.

 So consider: Where do you want to go in your business?
 Are you in the right spot?
 Do you need a change?
 We’re looking for people who really want to put in the work to help their clients—customer satisfaction is key. **If you provide excellent service to the client, you’ll make more money, enjoy your life more, and grow closer to the people you work with.**